karakays/cka/README.md

 #### Create pods

 Create a deployment from image and runs it

 `kubectl run [name] --image=[image]`

 Create a service for existing pod ????
 Check

 `kubectl expose pod foo --name=bar --port=80 --target-port=8000`

 Create a service for deployment?????
 Check

 `kubectl expose deployment foo --name=myservice --port=80 --tarrget-port=8000`

 ## Resources

 ### Pods

-It represents smallest deployable unit.
-It is a logical group of containers which together form a unit of service by sharing same resources.
+It is a logical group of containers which share same resources.

+`volume` belongs to the pod but it is shared between containers in it.
+On the other hand, probes belong to containers.

 `Ready` column show number of containers in that pod.